bshrmonsti761/AutoClicker/README.md

 **Download the Executable**

-1. Download the executable "AutoClicker.exe" from above.
+1. Download the executable "AutoClicker.exe", found in the releases.

 2. Once the download is complete,locate the .exe file on your computer.